l7mp/mc-wan/README.md

 side.
 The below resources are created for the above sample service import.

 1. We create a shadow service in the `mc-wan` namespace.
-The idea is that whenever an application wants to send a query to the global `payment,secure` service they must use the shadow service instead of the original service, with the port specified in the ServiceImport (if no port is specified in the ServiceImport then we fall back to the original port on the receiver side).
+The idea is that whenever an application wants to send a query to the global `payment.secure` service they must use the shadow service instead of the original service, with the port specified in the ServiceImport (if no port is specified in the ServiceImport then we fall back to the original port on the receiver side).